CleverRaven/Cataclysm-DDA/doc/TILESET.md

 `vp_` for vehicle parts (see also [`symbols` and `standard_symbols` JSON keys](JSON_INFO.md#symbols-and-variants) that are used as suffixes).

+`explosion_` for spell explosion effects.
+Multitile is required; only supports "center", "edge" and "corner".

 #### Optional gendered variants

 Are defined by adding `_female` or `_male` part to the `overlay_` part of a prefix: `overlay_female_` or `overlay_male_`.